pvanallen/delft-ai-toolkit/README.md

 ![hardware architecture](http://www.philvanallen.com/wp-content/uploads/2018/01/toolkit-architecture-diagram.jpg?resize=640%2C350)

 ### Hardware
-The physical robot is currently based on a simple robot platform from Adafruit with a Raspberry Pi to perform the local edge AI, local text-to-speech, and make use of cloud APIs.
+The physical robot is currently based on a simple robot platform from Adafruit combined with a Raspberry Pi to perform the local edge AI, local text-to-speech, and make use of cloud APIs.
 The RPi talks over serial to an Arduino with a motor hat for the DC motors and Servos.
-The robot communicates with Unity on the computer with the OSC network protocol.
+The robot RPi communicates with Unity on the computer with the OSC network protocol.

 ### Hardware Parts list
 * [Robot Platform Kit](https://www.adafruit.com/product/3244)